zuppler/terraform-hcloud-kubernetes/README.md

 A `/16` Network CIDR is sufficient to fully utilize Hetzner Cloud's scaling capabilities.
 It supports:
 - Up to 100 nodes, each with its own `/24` Pod subnet route.
-- Configuration of up to 50 nodepools, with at least one placement group per nodepool.
+- Configuration of up to 50 nodepools, one nodepool per subnet, each with at least one placement group.
 </details>

 <!-- Lifecycle -->